stringbitalx/alx-system_engineering-devops/README.md

-This is for the 0x00-shell_basics alx project
+This is for the 0x00-shell_basics alx project.